aerospike/aerospike-client-c/README.md

 - `target/{target}/include` – header files

 Static linking with the `.a` prevents you from having to install the libraries on your target platform.
 Dynamic linking with the `.so` avoids a client rebuild if you upgrade the client.
 Choose the option that is right for you.

+### Troubleshooting

+If you run into a problem with the msgpack module where a .Tpo file is not found, which seems to happen often on clean builds in some Debian distros, do the following:

+$ cd modules/msgpack
+$ autoreconf
+$ ./configure
+$ make

 ### Clean